-Penn Medicine Lancaster General Health is seeking plasma donations from people who are fully recovered from the new coronavirus, COVID-19.
-People who recovered from COVID-19 have antibodies to the disease in their blood, called plasma.
-This convalescent plasma is being investigated as a therapy for patients with COVID-19 infections.
+Penn Medicine Lancaster General Health is seeking plasma donations from people who are fully recovered from COVID-19.
+People who recovered from COVID-19 have antibodies to the disease in their blood plasma.
+Convalescent plasma is used as a therapy for hospitalized patients with COVID-19 infections.

 Interested in Donating?

 If you tested positive for COVID-19, have fully recovered, and are interested in donating plasma, please thoroughly read the "Donor Requirements" and "What to Expect" sections below.
 Then call 717-588-1145 and leave a message.
 A representative from our Blood Donor Center will call you back for a detailed screening and to schedule a donation if appropriate.

 You may qualify to donate plasma if you have a prior, verified diagnosis of COVID-19 (positive test result), are fully recovered, and have been symptom-free for 28 consecutive days.
 Donors must also:

 - Be in good health, free of other non-COVID-19 symptoms, including cold, nausea, diarrhea, flu and allergy symptoms for at least three days before donation

 - Be at least 16 years of age, and have parental consent if under 18

 - Be younger than 80 years of age

 - Eat a healthy meal within four hours of donation and be well hydrated the day before and the day of donation (avoid alcohol)